-This Arbitration Agreement shall survive the termination of this Agreement, your fulfillment of your obligations under this Agreement, and bankruptcy or insolvency by either party (to the extent permitted by applicable law).
+This Arbitration Agreement shall survive the termination of this Agreement, your fulfillment of your obligations under this Agreement and/or your or our bankruptcy or insolvency (to the extent permitted by applicable law).
 In the event of any conflict or inconsistency between this Arbitration Agreement and the administrator's rules or other provisions of this Agreement, this Arbitration Agreement will govern.

-CLASS ACTION WAIVER: IF A CLAIM IS ARBITRATED, STUDENT WILL NOT HAVE THE RIGHT TO PARTICIPATE IN A CLASS ACTION, A PRIVATE ATTORNEY GENERAL ACTION, OR OTHER REPRESENTATIVE ACTION IN COURT OR IN ARBITRATION, EITHER AS A CLASS REPRESENTATIVE OR CLASS MEMBER.
-Further, unless both Student and Company agree otherwise in writing, the arbitrator may not join or consolidate Claims with claims of any other Persons.
-The arbitrator shall have no authority to conduct any class, private attorney general, or other representative proceeding, and shall award declaratory or injunctive relief only to the extent necessary to provide relief warranted by the Claim.
-If a determination is made in a proceeding involving Company and Student that the class action waiver is invalid or unenforceable, only this sentence of this Arbitration Agreement will remain in force and the remainder of this Arbitration Agreement shall be null and void, provided, that the determination concerning the class action waiver shall be subject to appeal.
+CLASS ACTION WAIVER: IF A CLAIM IS ARBITRATED, STUDENT WILL NOT HAVE THE RIGHT TO PARTICIPATE IN A CLASS ACTION, A PRIVATE ATTORNEY GENERAL ACTION OR OTHER REPRESENTATIVE ACTION IN COURT OR IN ARBITRATION, EITHER AS A CLASS REPRESENTATIVE OR CLASS MEMBER.
+Further, unless both Student and the Company agree otherwise in writing, the arbitrator may not join or consolidate Claims with claims of any other persons.
+The arbitrator shall have no authority to conduct any class, private attorney general or other representative proceeding, and shall award declaratory or injunctive relief only to the extent necessary to provide relief warranted by that Student's individual Claim.
+If a determination is made in a proceeding involving the Company and the Student that the class action waiver is invalid or unenforceable, only this sentence of this Arbitration Agreement will remain in force and the remainder of this Arbitration Agreement shall be null and void, provided, that the determination concerning the class action waiver shall be subject to appeal.

-RIGHT TO REJECT: You may reject this Arbitration Agreement by emailing a rejection notice to Company at team@leif.org (or such other email address as Company or Leif may provide to you from time to time) within thirty (30) days after the Effective Data.
-Any rejection notice must include: (i) your name and address; (ii) your cellular telephone number(s); (iii) your account number, if applicable; and shall state that you are rejecting the Arbitration Agreement in this Agreement.
-Any rejection of this Arbitration Agreement, will not affect any other provisions of, or your obligations under, this Agreement.
+RIGHT TO REJECT: You may reject this Arbitration Agreement by emailing a rejection notice to the Company at team@leif.org (or such other email address as the Company or Leif may provide to you from time to time) within thirty (30) calendar days after the date of full execution of this Agreement.
+Any rejection notice must include (i) your name and address, (ii) your cellular telephone number(s); (iii) your account number, if applicable; and shall state that you are rejecting this Arbitration Agreement in your Agreement.
+If you reject this Arbitration Agreement, that will not affect any other provisions of the ISA or your obligations under this Agreement.

-- 21. LIMITATION OF LIABILITY.
+20. LIMITATION OF LIABILITY.
 EXCEPT TO THE EXTENT CAUSED BY THE WILLFUL MISCONDUCT OF COMPANY OR LEIF, NEITHER COMPANY NOR LEIF SHALL BE LIABLE TO STUDENT FOR LOSS OF EMPLOYMENT, LOST INCOME OR PROFITS, CONSEQUENTIAL, EXEMPLARY, INCIDENTAL, INDIRECT, OR SPECIAL DAMAGES, EVEN IF ADVISED BY STUDENT OF THE POSSIBILITY OF SUCH DAMAGES.
-THE PROVISIONS OF THIS SECTION 20 SHALL SURVIVE TERMINATION OF THIS AGREEMENT. - 22.
-SURVIVAL OF CERTAIN PROVISIONS.
-Notwithstanding anything to the contrary in this Agreement, the provisions of Sections 3 (Payment Management by Leif), 5 (Reconciliation), 9 (Tax Reporting), 10 (Covenants and Representations of Student), 12 (Breach and Remedies), 13 (Retained Rights), 14 (Electronic Delivery), 15 (Permitted Communications), 19 (Notice and Cure), 20 (Arbitration of Claims Against Company), 22 (Limitation of Liability), and 23 (General Provisions) shall survive termination of this Agreement, your fulfillment of your obligations under this Agreement, and bankruptcy or insolvency of either party (to the extent permitted by applicable law).
+THE PROVISIONS OF THIS SECTION 20 SHALL SURVIVE TERMINATION OF THIS AGREEMENT.

+21. SURVIVAL OF CERTAIN PROVISIONS.
+Notwithstanding anything to the contrary in this Agreement, the provisions of Sections 3 (Payment Management by Leif), 5 (Reconciliation), 9 (Tax Reporting), 10 (Covenants and Representations of Student), 12 (Breach and Remedies), 13 (Retained Rights), 14 (Electronic Delivery), 18 (Notice and Cure), 19 (Arbitration), 20 (Limitation of Liability) and 21 (General Provisions) shall survive termination of this Agreement, your fulfillment of your obligations under this Agreement and/or your or our bankruptcy or insolvency (to the extent permitted by applicable law).

-23. GENERAL PROVISIONS.
+22. GENERAL PROVISIONS.

-- a.
+a.
 Entire Agreement.
-This Agreement sets forth the entire agreement and understanding of the Parties relating to the subject matter herein and supersedes all prior or contemporaneous discussions, understandings and agreements, whether oral or written, between you and us relating to the subject matter hereof. - $b.\ Amendments.\ This\ Agreement\ cannot\ be\ modified\ or\ amended\ except\ with\ the\ written\ consent\ of\ both\ Parties.$ - c.
+This Agreement sets forth the entire agreement and understanding of the Parties relating to the subject matter herein and supersedes all prior or contemporaneous discussions, understandings and agreements, whether oral or written, between you and us relating to the subject matter hereof.

+b.
+Amendments.
+This Agreement cannot be modified or amended except with the written consent of both Parties.

+c.
 No Waivers.
 No delay or failure on the part of either Party to require performance of any provision of this Agreement shall constitute a waiver of that provision as to that or any other instance.